-Volunteering is at the heart of the work of the Scottish Wildlife Trust’s work.
+Volunteering is at the heart of the Scottish Wildlife Trust’s work.
 More than 1,000 volunteers are working with us to help protect Scotland’s wildlife for the future.

-Our Trustees’ Awards for Volunteering celebrate the broad range of activities carried out by our volunteers, and the enormous impact that they have on our work.
+Our Trustees’ Awards for Volunteering celebrate the broad range of activities carried out by our volunteers, and the enormous impact that they have on the Trust’s work.

-This year there are four categories, including new awards for groups and young people.
-The winners of each award will be announced by Chair Linda Rosborough at our National Members’ Day, held online on Saturday 5 September.
+In 2022 there are four categories, including awards for groups and young people.
+The winners of each award will be announced at our Annual General Meeting on Saturday 10 September.

 Categories